-When a Roman lady was to be praised for her patience and submissivness, one would say that she had “water in her mouth”.
-The origins of the phrase comes from none other than a Saint, St.Philip Neri who often forewarned the women who would go to him.
-Indeed in his famous sermons he would say: “when you’re about to lose your temper or you’re about to give your husband a cutting reply or you hear him coming home late at night, take a sip of water and hold it in your mouth!”
+When a Roman lady was to be praised for her patience and submissiveness, one would say that she had “water in her mouth”.
+The origins of the phrase come from none other than a Saint, St.Philip Neri who often forewarned the women who would go to him.
+Indeed in his famous sermons, he would say: “when you’re about to lose your temper or you’re about to give your husband a cutting reply or you hear him coming home late at night, take a sip of water and hold it in your mouth!”

 The rooms which had been home to St. Philip may still be visited.
 The Oratory Palace is annexed to the church and was designed by Francesco Borromini, today it holds the Vallicelliana Library which has been one of Rome’s most magnificent libraries over the last four centuries.

 Open every day from 07.30 to 12.00 and 16.30 to 19.15.